gnosis/dx-docs/source/cli.md

 for more information checkout [DutchX as an open platform](./dutchx-as-an-open-platform.html)

-Although the CLI is a very useful tool to do some basic interactions with the smart contracts, to build tools, bots or services that interact with the DutchX, it's a better approach to [Build on top of the DutchX](./build-on-top-of-dutchx.html).
+Although the CLI is a very useful tool to do some basic interactions with the smart contracts, to build tools, bots, or services that interact with the DutchX, it's a better approach to [Build on top of the DutchX](./build-on-top-of-dutchx.html).